doki-theme/doki-theme-visualstudio/README.md

 You can find the latest release [at the marketplace](https://marketplace.visualstudio.com/items?itemName=unthrottled.dokithemevisualstudio).

+**Visual Studio 2019**: The last supported version for the Visual Studio 2019 platform is [v0.3.0](https://github.com/doki-theme/doki-theme-visualstudio/releases/tag/v0.3.0).
+You can manually install the vsix file found on the release.
+For the best experince, please consider upgrading to Visual Studio 2022 and using the [latest version.](https://github.com/doki-theme/doki-theme-visualstudio/releases/latest)

 # Usage

 You've installed the extension in your Visual Studio now, great!